localhost-international/cartographer/docs/p2p-web-browsers.md

 ### Ethereum

 ##### Desktop
-* [Status.im](https://status.im/get/) - Test out Status' Desktop Beta for private and secure communication where you work
+* [Status](https://status.im/get/) - Test out Status' Desktop Beta for private and secure communication where you work
-- [MetaMask browser extension](https://metamask.io/) as a - A crypto wallet & gateway to blockchain apps
+- [MetaMask browser extension](https://metamask.io/) - A crypto wallet and gateway to blockchain apps
 ##### Mobile
-- [Status](https://status.im/) - Status is a secure messaging app, crypto wallet, and Web3 browser built with state of the art technology
+- [Status](https://status.im/get/) - Status is a secure messaging app, crypto wallet, and Web3 browser built with state of the art technology